Masks, movies and solo deck walks: life aboard a hantavirus-hit cruise ship

 While human-to-human transmission is suspected to have taken place on the ship, Maria Van Kerkhove, the World Health Organization’s (WHO) acting director of epidemic and pandemic management, believes this is likely to have occurred only between very close contacts, such as married couples and people providing medical care.
 The risk to the general public is very low, she says.

 Two of passengers who died were a married couple.
-Among those who are ill and expected to be evacuated soon is a person “associated” with the third dead person, according to authorities, and another is a doctor.
+Among those evacuated is a person “associated” with the third dead person, according to authorities, and another is a doctor.

 While passengers are taking the situation seriously, they are not panicking, Hato told CNN.